ashrobertsdragon/SupaSaaS/readme.md

 - SUPABASE_URL: The URL of your Supabase project.
 - SUPABASE_KEY: The API key for your Supabase project.
-- SUPABASE_SERVICE_ROLE: The service role key for your Supabase project.
+- SUPABASE_SERVICE_ROLE: (Optional) The service role key for your Supabase project.

 ## Usage